Proven-Paradox/shaper-system/tempfile.md

 Description: A basic melee attack.
 This can be a straightforward punch or kick, striking with an implement, lashing out with a claw, and so on.

 #### Default Strike
+Attack
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: None
+Damage: x1 (Physical)
+Special: None
+Description: A basic melee attack.
+This can be a straightforward punch or kick, striking with an implement, lashing out with a claw, and so on.

 ##### Default Strike
+Attack
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: None
+Damage: x1 (Physical)
+Special: None
+Description: A basic melee attack.
+This can be a straightforward punch or kick, striking with an implement, lashing out with a claw, and so on.

 ###### Default Strike
 Attack
 Action: Major